BigBang1112/gbx-net/README.md

 On basic GBX.NET applications, native compilation has a couple of improvements:
 - Reduces trimmed standalone binary size from ~7MB to 2.8MB.
 - Startup time is reduced from 50ms to 0.5ms (JIT is removed, so you should be only bottlenecked by disk speed).
+- If you're using only the MIT License libraries, you can make your project harder to reverse engineer.
 - The app feels generally lighter, but can be slightly slower for long-running process than a runtime app with JIT (very small difference).

 > [!NOTE]